 A monitored system hooks these devices up to a monitoring station and sends an alert when one is triggered.
 At that point, the monitoring station will attempt to contact you.
 If they can’t reach you, they will send the authorities to your house right away.
 A monitored alarm is one that provides a level of hands-off care.
 If you are away from your home, incapacitated or incapable of responding for any reason, monitored systems ensure your home — and any pets or children inside it — receives appropriate care in emergencies.

-The Benefits of Choosing a Monitored Alarm System
+Benefits of a Monitored Alarm System for Your Home

 When you opt for a monitored alarm system, you get everything that comes with a state-of-the-art monitoring center, including: